On Termination of Polynomial Programs with Equality Conditions: Extensions and applications

 as it is equivalent to

 which contains $G(\bx)\neq 0$.
-In \cite{Muller-Olm}, the authors proved that PCP (Post Correspondence Problem) can be encoded into the extension of PGCs by allowing polynomial inequations in guards, so this means that the termination problem of such an extension is undecidable. \end{enumerate}
+In \cite{Muller-Olm}, M{\"{u}}ller{-}Olm and Seidl proved that the Post Correspondence Problem (PCP) can be encoded into the extension of PGCs by allowing polynomial inequations in guards, indicating that the termination problem of such an extension is undecidable in general. \end{enumerate} \end{rems}